For president-elect: Rigoberto Hernandez

 Hernandez’s statement

-If elected, I would champion an ACS for Life Task Force charged to construct an implementation plan that would allow members to truly be engaged with ACS throughout their lives.

-In recent years, we have learned the power of ACS to address the challenge of chemical safety by way of creating a safety culture.
-That is, safety is not just something we talk about in a yearly training class, but rather it is something ingrained through continuous practice.
-In a similar way, advancing diversity, equity, and inclusion is not a practice that we can do through onetime events or training.
-I have learned through my work with OXIDE that creating and fostering a diversity culture is critical for advancing inclusive excellence.
-I am excited about the new directions by ACS to establish diversity, equity, inclusion, and respect as a core value.
-I look forward to taking it to action through championing ACS for All by promoting a diversity culture throughout all our activities.

-I hope that you will give me the chance to advance ACS First, ACS for Life- and ACS for All over the next few years.
-Promotion of the ACS First brand would remind not just members, but all the chemical enterprise, government organizations, and the public, that they should turn to us when they need chemical solutions or advice.
-Life members would provide stability to our membership and would allow us to reward such members with the security of engagement with us throughout their lives.
-Finally, we are stronger because of the diversity of our membership—spanning many disciplines and people from different races, ethnicities, and countries—and we can ensure that strength only through the inclusion and belonging that an authentic diversity culture will bring.
-I ask you to help me make the change you want and need for the ACS.
-Together, we can.
+I ask that you support ACS First, ACS for All, and ACS for Life.
+Promotion of the ACS First brand should remind present and future members, government organizations, and the public, that they should turn to us when they need chemical information solutions.
+We are stronger because our membership is diverse across many dimensions.
+We can ensure that strength only through the inclusion and belonging that an authentic diversity culture will bring.
+Life memberships would provide stability to our membership and reward members with the security of engagement with us throughout their lives.
+We can do this ACS together.
+Please vote, and know that I have the time and energy to advance an ACS that continues to be the society you need and want.

-For more information on our activities and on ways to engage with us, please go to www.rigobertohernandez.org or find me on Twitter at @EveryWhereChem.
+For more information on our activities and on ways to engage, please go to rigobertohernandez.org, or find me on X/Twitter, Instagram, Threads or Bluesky at @EveryWhereChem.

 Join the conversation